leotaku/theist-mode/README.md

 # theist-mode.el

-`theist-mode` is intended to be an improvement over the unmantained `god-mode` for Emacs.
+The theist-mode package provides some simplistic utilities for automatically making existing keybindings more ergonomic.
+It is heavily inspired by the now unmaintained god-mode, but has a higher focus on simplicity and easy integration with existing modal keybinding packages (e.g. evil, modalka, lispy, worf).

 ## Usage

 Simply bind `theist-C-x` and/or `theist-C-c` in your modal maps.

-The author uses these commands in their [modalka](https://github.com/mrkkrp/modalka), [lispy](https://github.com/abo-abo/lispy) and [worf](https://github.com/abo-abo/worf) maps.
+For example, the I personally bind these commands in my [modalka](https://github.com/mrkkrp/modalka), [lispy](https://github.com/abo-abo/lispy) and [worf](https://github.com/abo-abo/worf), but also dired, ibuffer and [magit](https://github.com/magit/magit) keymaps.

 ## Customization